AsmaBenMiled/ChatApp/README.md

 * index.js: Sets up the Express app and starts the server.
 * request.rest: Contains API requests for testing endpoints.
 * package.json: Lists the backend dependencies.
-- Frontend (React + Chat Engine + Vite)
+- Frontend (ReactJS + Chat Engine + Vite)
-The frontend is built with React and integrates with Chat Engine for real-time messaging capabilities.
+The frontend is built with ReactJS and integrates with Chat Engine for real-time messaging capabilities.
 Vite is used as the build tool for faster development.

  Key Files
 * App.jsx: Main component that sets up routing.
-* AuthPage.jsx: Component for user authentication (login/register).
+* AuthPage.jsx: Component for user authentication (login/).
 * ChatsPage.jsx: Component for displaying and managing chat rooms.
 * App.css: Styling for the application.
 * index.html: Main HTML file.